skyzh/core-os-riscv/README.md

 ## Roadmap

 The main goal of this project is to make an xv6-like operating system with the Rust programming language.
-And now it's in a very early stage.
-I'm still working on it.
+And then, I'll separate arch-dependent part and make it into an OS supporting multiple architecture and multiple boards.

 - [x] Adapt code from http://osblog.stephenmarz.com/